TheTinHat/Waterlock/README.md

 Waterlock is a Python script meant for incrementally transferring data between three folder locations in two separate stages.
 It performs hash verification and persistently tracks data transfer progress using SQLite.

+*I am not responsible for any lost data.
+This was an evening coding project. **Use at your own discretion.***

 ## Use Case & Features
 The use-case Waterlock was designed for is moving files from one computer (i.e. your home server) to a intermediary drive (i.e. a portable hard drive), and then from the hard drive to another computer (i.e. an offsite backup server).